-What: Everyone will assemble in the main ballroom.
+Who: All participants What: Everyone will assemble in the main ballroom.
 Once all are present we will dismiss to the assigned buses for transport to the Statehouse.
+Wear: Professional attire in compliance with the dress code, name tag Bring: Bill book, pen, placard.

-Committees & Chambers (9:00 a.m.)
+Committeees & Chambers (9:00 a.m.)

-What: Students will alternate between their assigned committeee and their chamber (Assembly or

-Senate) debating bills.
+Who: All participants What: Students will alternate between their assigned committeee and their chamber (Assembly or Senate) debating bills.
+Wear: Professional attire in compliance with the dress code, name tag Bring: Bill book, pen, placard.